erikras/react-redux-universal-hot-example/README.md

 This new level of quality allows Progressive Web Apps to earn a place on the user's home screen.</dd>

   <dt>Lazy loading & dynamic routing</dt>
-  <dd>The lazy loading makes the size of your main bundle almost fixed, and with react-router you can load application pieces on demand.
+  <dd>The code splitting makes the size of your main bundle almost fixed, and with react-router you can load application pieces on demand.
 You can send bundles to people who are only trained, such as administration.</dd>

   <dt>Universal rendering</dt>
   <dd>With the help of server side rendering the first rendering is never empty and performance is better.
 This is the time for example to prefetch the data.